AbdoullahBougataya/Flight_controller/README.md

 ## Overview

-This repository contains the software component of a DIY Flight Controller designed for people interested in building a custom Flight controller.
-The software includes features for flight stabilization, sensor integration, PID control and signal processing, making it suitable for quadcopters.
+This repository contains the software component of a DIY Flight Controller designed for people interested in building their custom Flight controller.
+This project came as an application to what we have learned (and what we are going to learn) as Control & Automation engineering students.
+The software includes features for flight stabilization, sensor integration, PID control and signal processing, making it suitable for quadcopter drones.

 ## Project structure
 ``` sh